 Below are some progress highlights of the HT project over the last few months.

-- Design of the renovated East side of HT was finalized with the help of users and college stakeholders
+- The design of the renovated east side of HT was finalized with the help of users and college stakeholders.

-- Construction of the Medical Imaging suite at the basement of the HT building is near completion with the goal of having users moved in at the end of June 2021
+- Construction of the Medical Imaging suite in the basement of the HT building is near completion with the goal of having users moved in at the end of June 2021.

 The Medical Imaging suite will permanently move to the basement of HT and the Biology lab will permanently move from Sylvania’s HT building to the ST building.
 The project team is completing the construction of the Medical Imaging suite and users will be able to move in at the end of June.
 This tenant improvement, which occurred in an existing space, was truly transformative.
 The Medical Imaging suite includes a classroom, teaching laboratories, and student areas.
 The improvements to the basement of the HT building will deliver all-user accessible restrooms where there were no restrooms before.

 The construction of the Biology department on the second floor of the ST building has started.
 The new plans for the Biology department suite include six new laboratories (two general Biology labs, two A&P labs, one Microbiology lab, and one flexible lab), a large stockroom, an office, open collaboration spaces, and study areas.
 The renovated space in the ST building will also house the Environmental Center offices and, temporarily, the Food and Nutrition program until the HT renovation is complete.